Absolventa/ereignishorizont-client/README.md

 It is the gem for [Event Girl](https://github.com/Absolventa/event_girl) which was part of a project for the [Rails Girls Summer of Code](http://railsgirlssummerofcode.org).
-Its two main contributors are the
+Its three main contributors are the
-Rails Girls Susanne and Tam who worked on the project from July 2 - September 30, 2013 at the [ABSOLVENTA](http://www.absolventa.de) offices in Berlin.
+Rails Girls Susanne and Tam, and their coach Carsten who worked on the project from July 2 - September 30, 2013 at the [ABSOLVENTA](http://www.absolventa.de) offices in Berlin.